eclipse-archived/ceylon-lang.org/documentation/1.3/tour/modules.md

 [module overrides]: /documentation/reference/repository/overrides/

+## Artifacts produced by the Ceylon compiler

+The output of the Ceylon compiler depends upon the virtual machine platform we're compiling for:

+- `ceylon compile` compiles module archives for execution on the JVM,
+- `ceylon compile-js` compiles module scripts and model descriptors for execution on JavaScript virtual machines, and
+- `ceylon compile-dart` produces artifacts that can be executed on the Dart VM.

-## Module archives and module repositories
+### Module archives

-When compiled for execution on the Java virtual machine, a module compiles to a _module archive_.
-The module archive packages together compiled `.class` files, package descriptors, and module descriptors into a Java-style `jar` archive with the extension `.car`.
+When compiled for execution on the Java virtual machine, using the command `ceylon compile`, a module compiles to a _module archive_.
+The module archive packages together:

-A `.car` module archive also includes OSGi and Maven metadata.
+- compiled `.class` files,
+- package descriptors, and module descriptors, and
+- resources (text files, properties files, images, etc)

+into a Java-style `jar` archive with the extension `.car`.

 The Ceylon compiler never produces individual `.class` files in a directory.

+A `.car` module archive also includes OSGi and Maven metadata, and service provider configuration files for interoperation with Java's [`ServiceLoader`][service loader architecture].
+These artifacts are generated automatically by the compiler without any manual intervention.

+### Module scripts and model descriptors

-When compiled for execution on a JavaScript virtual machine, the module compiles to a `.js` file, called a _module script_.
+When compiled for execution on a JavaScript virtual machine, using, the command `ceylon compile-js` the module compiles to:

+- a `.js` file, called a _module script_, containing the executable JavaScript code,
+- a `-model.js` file, called the _model file_, containing a description of
+  the program elements in the module in a JSON-like format,
+- a `module-resources` directory containing resources.

 This module script follows a standard called Common JS Modules, which allows the script to be used in [node.js](https://nodejs.org/) or with [require.js](http://requirejs.org/).

+The model descriptor is used:

+- when code that uses the Ceylon module is compiled to JavaScript without access to the source code of the library, or
+- when the [metamodel][] of the module is accessed at runtime.

+All the artifacts produced by the compiler are grouped together in a directory of the output module repository.

+[metamodel]: ../annotations/#the_metamodel

+## Module repositories

 Module archives and module scripts live in *module repositories*.
 A module repository is a well-defined directory structure with a well-defined location